 This was shocking and hurtful to Gloria, who rightfully felt robbed of Intellectual Property by Brenda.
 Bad will and feelings of betrayal lead to hesitation by Gloria to ever become involved in another joint venture.

-This situation could have been prevented in a written agreement.
+This situation could have been prevented by a written agreement.
 Perhaps even earlier, upon learning more about each other, Gloria might have decided that Brenda’s reputation was not in line with her values and would have decided not to partner with her.

 I WILL TELL YOU HOW TO HAVE A SUCCESSFUL JOINT VENTURE